w3c/trace-context/trace_context/HTTP_HEADER_FORMAT_RATIONALE.md

 ## Mutations of `tracestate`

-Two questions that comes up frequently is whether the `tracestate` header HAVE TO be mutated on every mutation of `span-id` to identify the vendor which made this change and whether two different vendors can modify the `tracestate` entries in a single component.
+Two questions that comes up frequently is whether the `tracestate` header HAVE TO be mutated on every mutation of `parent-id` to identify the vendor which made this change and whether two different vendors can modify the `tracestate` entries in a single component.